 The Cairo metro’s line 3 construction project in Egypt will get equipment worth €190m for its phase 3 extension after Alstom secures a contract worth €190m from Egypt’s National Authority for Tunnels (NAT).

-The contract will see the extended construction of line three and have the latest signaling, telecommunications, and electro-mechanical equipment.
+The contract will see the extended construction of line three and have the latest signalling, telecommunications, and electro-mechanical equipment.
 The 78 km-long Cairo metro network currently carries three million passengers a day and may reach five million by 2020.

 The network includes two complete lines, with a third partially open due to construction in different phases.
 Currently under construction and scheduled to be completed in 2022, phase 3 comprises a 17.7km line extension and 15 extra stations.

 Under the deal, Alstom which is leading a consortium with Thales will offer its Urbalis signaling solution, including Iconis at the operating control center, point machines, and station signaling equipment.
-The signaling solution will allow safe and comfortable journeys for commuters and a short headway between trains.
+The signalling solution will allow safe and comfortable journeys for commuters and a short headway between trains.

 A consortium comprising Alstom, Colas Rail, Orascom, and Arabco will supply electromechanical equipment, which includes power substations to feed the third-rail electrification, ventilation, escalators, and lifts.